Belgium sends three athletes to Paralympic Winter Games

 The Belgian delegation consists of visually impaired alpine skier Maximilien Seeger and his lead skier Jérémy Mestdagh, 16-year-old sit-skier Marte Goossen and sit-skier Jérémy Prégardien.

 Seeger and Mestdagh compete as a tightly coordinated pair.
-“I'm skiing in front of Max, a few metres away, and we're constantly communicating in code via intercoms,” explains Mestdagh.
+“I'm skiing in front of Max, a few metres away, and we're constantly communicating in code via intercoms,” says Mestdagh.

 Seeger underlines the importance of their bond: “We’ve been friends for almost 20 years, and our collaboration isn’t imposed by the federation, unlike in other countries.
 Trust is the driving force.
 Without that trust, you can’t ski safely and competitively.”